kilianbreathnach/dotfiles/README.md

 Repository to keep track of changes to bashrc and vimrc that I would like to have across all server accounts.
-The only submodule necessary to update is the vundle plugin for vim.
-When cloning this repository, also have to run

-    $ git submodule init
-    $ git submodule update

-Then to install all the bundles, run

-    :BundleInstall

-in vim and also follow any specific plugin installation steps given in docs.

-Just need to get the same directory structure going in my accounts now - another TODO.
-May also switch to subtree instead of submodule.
+Vundle.vim is used to manage all the vim plugins, which is added here as a subtree named "vundle".
+It is updated with the command

+    git subtree pull --prefix=vim/bundle/Vundle.vim --squash vundle master

+and any changes to plugins are installed to vim with the command

+    vim +PluginInstall +qall

+extra building is required for some of them

+* command-t
+* YouCompleteMe

+TODO: bash configuration needs to be cleaned up a bit but this is more of an issue with my filesystem organisation.